eecs230/lab6/README.md

 1. Change the `Enroll` struct to a class, and add an **invariant** that ensures grades be in the range [0,4], before constructing a valid Enroll object.
 If this **invariant** is not met, throw a `runtime_error`.

-2. Modify the `Student()` constructor to assume that new students have an age of 18 years old, unless told otherwise.
+2. Modify the `Student` constructor to assume that new students have an age of 18 years old, unless told otherwise.
 That is, make age 18 the default value.
 For an example, notice that `hasNotGraduated` has a default value of `true`.

-3. Implement a new function called `Catalog::find_phiBetaKappa()` that returns a list of Students who have gpas > 3.7.
+3. Implement a new function called `Catalog::find_phi_beta_kappa()` that returns a list of `Student`s who have gpas > 3.7.
 Hint: use `Student::compute_gpa()`.

 4. Currently, there is a bug in the database where all course_numbers must be unique (*i.e.,* there can't be both a CHEM_ENG 101 and MECH_ENG 101).
 Fix this bug by having the courses take in a `pair<int cid, string dept>` as its primary key.